Sayreville GOP

 What follows is an updated calendar.
 If you have any municipal or countywide fundraisers or functions you would like me to include in my e-mail calendar from time to time, please contact me at dkatzlaw@aol.com.
 Please note that organizations and campaigns sometimes provide added information, change dates, or cancel events, which information I include in this calendar if I receive the information in time.
 Therefore, if you plan to attend an event, please make sure you review the calendar listing in my latest e-mail and, to the extent you may not have pre-registered for the particular event so the sponsoring group will be able to contact you about any changes, you may want to check with eh sponsoring group before you go, to make sure the information has not changed.
 Also, please be aware that these e-mails are not official MCRO notices or mailings, they are just something I do, voluntarily, to help our Republican Party.

-Please forward this information to any Middlesex County Republican, or other individuals, who you think might be interested in seeing it.
+Please forward this information to any Middlesex County Republican, or other individuals, who you think might be interested in seeing it, but before you forward it, make sure you delete the ‘unsubscribe” link at the bottom of this e-mail, otherwise one of the people you forward it to may unsubscribe you and the program will not let me add you back to my mailing list.
 Further, if you know of any Middlesex County Republicans who would like to receive periodic reports about Republican-related information I believe might be interesting or useful, please have them send me, Donald Katz, an e-mail to dkatzlaw@aol.com, and I will add them to my e-mail list.
 By the same token, if you ever wish to be removed from my e-mail list, click “unsubscribe” at the foot of this e-mail.

 Donald Katz, Esq.